DreasL02/NeuralNetworkAccelerator/README.md

 It automatically compares the result of the systolic array to the result of a matrix multiplication in software, both in fixed point and inferred to floating point.
 - A test of the entire layer function datapath, with the same functionality as the systolic array test.
-- A test of the shifted buffer module, confirming its correct behavior.
+- A test of the shifted buffer module, confirming its behavior.
--
+- Various tests of the byte buffers.
+- A test for the Accelerator module transmitting commands through the UART, and then inspecting the internal state of the accelerator.

+Testing though UART commands proved to be a quite cumbersome process, as an enormous amount of cycles are required to transmit the data, thereby slowing down the testing framework.

 ## Synthesis

 ## Interfacing